benlec/ha-beem/README.md

 ### Option 1: HACS Installation (Recommended)

-HACS is the recommended method to install Beem Solar as it simplifies installation and updates.
+HACS is the recommended method to install Beem Energy as it simplifies installation and updates.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=benlec&repository=ha-beem&category=integration)

-To install Beem Solar via HACS:
+To install Beem Energy via HACS:

 1. Click the badge above to add this custom repository to HACS.
-2. Install the "Beem Solar" integration from HACS.
+2. Install the "Beem Energy" integration from HACS.

 ### Option 2: Manual Installation